srobo/volunteer-emails/SR2020/2020-07-06-helping-at-the-virtual-competition.md

 This recording will be handed over to the mixer so the commentators can react live.
 Ideally you would have a reasonably powerful machine to run the simulations on.

-#### Commentator

-You would be commentating on the matches live in a similar way to the physical competition.

 #### Video mixer / streamer

 You would be the hub for the stream, playing the simulation recordings to the commentators and mixing the output live to YouTube.